ckempke/Blog/docs/blog/runtime_navmesh.md

 In a nutshell, yes.
 There's no stutter at all when new **NavMeshes** are being built or instantiated; I had to put Debug logging in or keep the scene window open even to know when it happened.
 Was it worth all that effort?
 Also, yes; being able to build at runtime without destroying the frame rate makes possible scenarios that otherwise wouldn't be, even if the "wait" for the **NavMesh** to become available isn't ideal.

 For small **NavMeshes** (a simple dungeon level, basement, maybe even a small village or house), this may very well be usable even several times a second (it can't be _every frame_ because of the `yield returns`).
 And for much larger or more complex meshes, it at least makes building them _possible_.

+The biggest caveat is that if you're doing something like floating origins, where the terrains occasionally move about and have to be re-generated (remember NavMeshes have to be on Navigation Static objects), your NavMeshAgents have to be able to account for periods where the NavMesh "goes away" and a new one isn't available yet.
+That's a pain, but it's not too horrible.